AxionDrak/axiondrak.github.io/free-mcb.md

 ## Hash
 * * *
 Use the table below to ensure that downloaded files do not change.
-These values are for files in their compiled (Alpha Preview Version) version.
+These values are for files in their compiled (Alpha Preview) version.

 | Filename                    | MD5                              | SHA256                                                           |
 | --------------------------- | ---------------------------------|----------------------------------------------------------------- |